amudalamadhusudhan/Device-driver/README.md

-both laptop and mobile has to be connect to same network to acess the ip adreess after compition of booting api connect to your wifi check your hotpot device manager open angry ip scanner scan 192.168.154.0 to 255 you can find rasberripi ip address copy it open terminal-> $ ssh pi@ip addess enter password of rpi
+both laptop and mobile has to be connect to same network to acess the ip adreess after compition of booting api connect to your wifi check your hotpot device manager open angry ip scanner scan 192.168.154.0 to 255 you can find rasberripi ip address copy it open terminal of rpi

-In rpi terminal->$ sudo raspi-config
+ $ssh pi@ip addess
+ enter password of rpi

+ $sudo raspi-config
  Open interface enable ssh and vnc install vnc for linux open it enter ip adress you can access the remote display

 # module